QuestionAndAnswer/Toastman/README.md

     let chain = postman.getGlobalVariable("toastman-chain");

 This will return currently running chain name.
 Name of the chain is taken from the chain's file.
 So it will be the same as you called it.

+## Disclaimer

+WORK RESULT OF THIS TOOL IS NOT GUARANTEE THAT IT WILL GENERATE VALID POSTMAN OR NEWMAN COLLECTION BECAUSE OF THE POSSIBLE INPUT VARIATIONS NUMBER.
+ALL THE GENERATED COLLECTIONS MIGHT NOT BE CORRECTLY CONSUMED BY POSTMAN OR NEWMAN APPLICATIONS.
+YOU ARE USING THIS TOOL ON YOUR OWN RISK.
+AUTHOR DOES NOT CALL TO USE GENERATED COLLECTIONS WITH POSTMAN OR NEWMAN APPLICATIONS.
+AUTHOR UNDERTAKES NO RESPONSIBILITY FOR ANY LOSS THAT YOU OR ANY THIRD PARTY MAY SUFFER DUE TO USEAGE WITH POSTMAN OR NEWMAN APPLICATIONS.